jmrmcode/pest-monitoring-landscape-model/README.md

-# Landscape-scale Simulation and Monitoring of Insect Pest Abundance
+# Landscape-scale Simulation and Evaluation of Insect Pest Abundance Sampling Strategies

 This repository contains R code and spatial data associated with the manuscript on simulating and evaluating insect pest sampling strategies in greenhouse-dominated landscapes.
 The study supports the development of spatially informed monitoring systems using simulated abundance data and Bayesian spatial models.